formstjs/formst-docs/docs/validation.md

 slug: /validation
 ---

-We can add validations to each field.
-You can pass validations using options in the `createFormModel` API.
+You can add validations to each field and pass validations using options in the `createFormModel` API.
 Field validations can be defined in multiple ways.

 ### Default way of adding validation